 Freshly painted wooden stairs can look stylish just as they are.
 Or alternatively can provide the perfect fresh canvas on which to lay a striking carpet runner.
 Either way, a fresh coat of paint on the stairs is a simple yet effective staircase idea that will elevate the decor.

-Either start early or when the rest of the household are in the garden or busy downstairs and don't need access for a while.
+- Start early or when the rest of the household are in the garden or busy downstairs and don't need access for a while.
 Or make a start once the kids have gone to bed for the night.
-Meaning you may have to paint over the course of a few days.
+This means you may have to paint over the course of a few days.

-This may sound silly, but it can be easy to be caught out…start at the top and work your way down.
-Or vice versa depending on where you want to finish, you don’t want to get stuck on the wrong floor.
+- Paint in order, so start at the top and work your way down.
+Or vice versa depending on where you want to finish – you don’t want to get stuck on the wrong floor.
+This may sound obvious, but it can be easy to get caught out.